intel/opencl-intercept-layer/docs/controls.md

 If set to a nonzero value, logs information about the platforms and devices in the system on the first call to clGetPlatformIDs().

+##### `FlushFiles` (bool)

+If set to a nonzero value, the Intercept Layer for OpenCL Applications will flush files after ever write.
+This slows down performance but can help to avoid truncated files if the Intercept Layer for OpenCL Applications does not exit cleanly.

 ##### `DumpDir` (string)

 If set, the Intercept Layer for OpenCL Applications will emit logs and dumps to this directory instead of the default directory.
 The default log and dump directory is "%SYSTEMDRIVE%\\Intel\\CLIntercept\_Dump\\\<Process Name\>" on Windows and "~/CLIntercept\_Dump/\<Process Name\>" on other operating systems.
 The log and dump directory must be writeable, otherwise the Intercept Layer for OpenCL Applications will not be able to create or modify log or dump files.